The World of Apples

 The World of Apples is the sixth collection of short fiction by author John Cheever, published in 1973 by Alfred A. Knopf.
 The ten stories originally appeared individually in The New Yorker, Esquire, The Saturday Evening Post or Playboy.

 The publication of The World of Apples coincided with Cheever's nomination to the American Academy of Arts and Letters.

 Stories

-The original date of publication and name of the journal appear in parenthesis.:
+The original date of publication and name of the journal appear in parentheses.: